+Figure 4.
+Comparison of pre- and post-monsoon deuterium excess in the Barun Khola and Sabha Khola relative to the mean catchment elevation of the drainage areas of the samples.
+OLS regressions represent the deuterium excess lapse rates for each kilometer of elevation gain.
+Analytical uncertainty of stable isotope measurements (y-error bars) are smaller than the data points.
+95% confidence intervals of the OLS regressions are indicated with dotted lines.
+Grey asterisks (top panel) represent all water samples collected, which are then partitioned by the dominant source contributing to that sample (bottom panels) to calculate the individual lapse rates for each water source type.
+Mean catchment drainage elevations are calculated for each sample using NASA’s SRTMGL1 data product.

-To further elucidate the relationship between precipitation moisture source and d-excess, we compare the change in snow-covered area of the drainage basins for samples in the pre- and post-monsoon seasons with the difference in d-excess across seasons (Fig. 3).
-There is a clear relationship between loss of snowpack and decreased d-excess values from the pre- to post-monsoon seasons.
-The anomaly is a sample draining from a recent landslide scar, which may indicate rapid subsurface flow and contribution from other sources, for example groundwater.
+To further elucidate the relationship between precipitation moisture source and d-excess, we compare the change in snow-covered area of the drainage basins for samples in the pre- and post-monsoon seasons with the difference in d-excess across seasons (Fig. 5).
+There is a clear relationship between loss of snowpack and decreased deuterium excess values from the pre- to post-monsoon seasons.